Nurses Narratives Sister Mabel Isabel Brown (part 1)

 & found he had not forgotten me.

-Gen. Baptic’s inspection was the most
+Gen. Baptie’s inspection was the most

-thorough , beds, blankets, cupboards etc
+thorough, beds, blankets, cupboards etc

 he then & always appeared to have